-Liszt spent nearly seven years on an Italiante opera, Sardanapalo, based on Lord Byron's tragedy of 1821.
-Working intermittently on the project, he abandoned a continuous draft in 1852.
+Liszt spent almost seven years on an Italiante opera, Sardanapalo, based on Lord Byron's tragedy of 1821.
+Working intermittently on the project, he abandoned a continuous particell in 1852.

-The surviving music constitutes the entirety of Act 1 (minus its final cadence), given in various degrees of full and shorthand notation.
+The surviving music (55 minutes) constitutes the entirety of Act 1, minus its final cadence.
+It is given in various degrees of full and shorthand notation.
 The style is a unique mixture of Italianate pastiche and mid-century harmonic innovation.

-a grand Terzetto finale for soprano, tenor and bass-baritone.
+a grand Terzetto finale (soprano, tenor and bass-baritone)

 Eugène Delacroix, The Death of Sardanapalus